VillaNueva95/create-quotes-from-jira-issues/README.md

 ## Create Config.py page

 This script uses a separate python page to save sensative information such as API Tokens, passwords, etc.

-To replicate the following flask app, convert config.txt file to config.py and define objects.